AnoukSmet/Casa-Pedra-Nobre/testing.md

 In order to implement the tables, I have used the [DataTables jQuery plug-in](https://datatables.net/).
 By calling the datatables function, you right away get a nice interactive table with pagination, search functionality, ordering functionality and you can choose how many entries per page you want to see.

+After carefull consideration I decided to include a modal asking the superuser to confirm if he/she wants to proceed with the deleting of the reservations.
+This to avoid that reservations are removed by accident.
+The modal works as planned and mentions the reservation number and full name of the reservation to the admin.

+For this page I still see a lot of possible improvements in order to make this a good user experience for the superuser.
+Examples of this are:
+* Possibility to edit reservations
+* When deleting reservations, confirmation email send to user including infomation about possible pay back of paid amount.
+* Include a status of cancelled in case the admin doens't want to delete the reservation but mark them as cancelled instead.

 ### Lighthouse report
 """ Include 2 images """

+Performance is lower than it should be, especially on mobile devices.
+This is mainly caused by the Datatables CDN.

 ### User Experience
 #### Site owner goals: I want to be able to see all the reservations